-Larry Hopkins, Leader Of Border Militia Group That Detains Migrants, Attacked in Jail
+Larry Hopkins, Leader Of Border Militia Group That Detains Migrants, Attacked In Jail

 Larry Hopkins, the leader of a vigilante group of individuals that take it upon themselves to patrol the U.S.-Mexico border even though they are neither official Border Patrol agents nor members of law enforcement, has been attacked in jail, his lawyer says.

-As Reuters reports, Hopkins, who has been detained at the Dona Ana County Detention Center in New Mexico since his arrest April 20, was attacked by fellow inmates at the Dona Ana County Detention Center in Las Cruces.
-Details about the assault remain unclear, due to the fact that it took place within a detention facility.
+As Reuters reports, Hopkins, who has been detained at the Dona Ana County Detention Center in New Mexico since his arrest April 20, was attacked by fellow inmates at the facility in Las Cruces.
+Details about the assault remain unclear due to the fact that it took place within a detention facility.
 But Hopkins’ attorney, Kelly O’Connell, says that Hopkins suffered broken ribs in the Tuesday assault.

 County spokesperson Kelly Jameson confirmed that Hopkins was given medical attention for non-life-threatening injuries, but declined to provide specifics.
-It remains unclear, as of this writing, how many fellow inmates were involved in the assault, or whether any criminal charges have been issued in connection with the assault.
+It remains unclear, as of this writing, how many fellow inmates were involved in the assault or whether any criminal charges have been issued in connection with the assault.
 It’s also unclear when the assault took place; while Reuters reports that it took place on Tuesday, April 23, Albuquerque’s KOB-TV reports that it took place on Monday, April 22.

 Since the assault, Hopkins has been transferred out of the Las Cruces detention facility and into the custody of U.S. Marshals.
 It remains unclear, as of this writing, where Hopkins is now being held.